 Unfortunately, COVID has hit the job market hard with its business closures, job losses, and reduced incomes.
 As executive job seekers begin to emerge from this bleak economic landscape, a new way of approaching the job market has taken place.
 They’ll need to re-evaluate what attributes companies are likely to be looking for in a winning candidate given the past year.
 CEOs must now look through the lens of this plague year to find candidates who possess more dynamic skill sets, immense tech-savviness, and other traits needed to thrive in the evolving business world.
 As you begin updating your resume to attract CEOs and their hiring managers, you should consider what they’re scouting for and highlight those “must-have” crucial professional traits that you possess.

 You Have Remote Work Experience

 The pandemic has shifted the whole concept of ‘what it means to go to work.’
-Instead of catching a train or hitting the expressways, employees across the country are walking into their home offices to work remotely.
+Instead of catching a train or hitting the expressways, employees across the country walk into their home offices to work remotely.
 Hiring managers are actively seeking applicants who have not only worked from home during the pandemic or at some other point but thrived while working independently outside of the office.
 Having witnessed how well the remote platform can work, many companies now plan to maintain many workers on a small or hybrid basis, saving substantially on their operation costs.
-Based on those factors, you’ll want your resume to demonstrate that you are independent and self-disciplined, and perfectly comfortable with remote work and all that it entails.
+Based on those factors, you’ll want your resume to demonstrate that you are independent and self-disciplined and perfectly comfortable with remote work and all that it entails.

 You’re a Change Drive